Skip to main content

 Organisation

-Teachers are required to develop their professional competence in line with the needs of their schools.
-Continuing professional development (CPD) is a statutory duty of every teacher; thus, a teacher may not refuse to participate in professional development / in-service training activities related to his / her position.
+In accordance with the Teachers’ Charter (Karta Nauczyciela), teachers are required to develop their professional competence in line with the needs of their nursery school or school.
+Continuing professional development (CPD) is a statutory duty of every teacher; thus, a teacher may not refuse to participate in CPD (in-service training) activities related to his / her position.

-The head of a school assesses its CPD needs for each year considering:
+The head of a school (or nursery school) assesses CPD needs of teachers for each year, considering:

 • findings from pedagogical supervision;

-• results of the primary school eighth-grader exam, vocational exams and / or the maturity exam, as appropriate;
+• results of external exams taken by pupils (the primary school eighth-grader exam, vocational exams and / or the maturity exam);

-• requirements for schools and other educational institutions;
+• requirements for schools and other educational institutions (see Chapter 11.1 ‘Quality assurance in early childhood and school education’);

 • applications for CPD funding submitted by teachers.